Diagnostic maps for the distribution and evolution of nutrients

 - Evaluation of saline zones

-- Indicator for establishing new crops and varieties
+- Indicator for the establishment of new crops and varieties

-- Correlation between nutritional status, yield, and quality
+- Correlation between nutritional status and yield and quality